Skip to content

 By default, internal buffers are used, completely bypassing the network, the chopping up of messages into packets, encryption, copying the payload, etc. This means that loopback packets, by default, will not simulate lag or loss.
 Passing true for loopback will cause the socket pair to send packets through the local network loopback device (127.0.0.1) on ephemeral ports.
 Fake lag and loss are supported in this case, and CPU time is expended to encrypt and decrypt.

-If you wish to assign a specific identity to either connection, you may pass a particular identity.
-Otherwise, if you pass nullptr, the respective connection will assume a generic "localhost" identity.
 If you use real network loopback, this might be translated to the actual bound loopback port.
 Otherwise, the port will be zero.

 Returns: dictionary